jayraj4021/simple_riscv_core/README.md

 control.v contains code for the state machine implemented to control the design, following image shows the state machine.
 Again, the image is taken from the book but I have added few states to make my code work.
 You won't find the exact signal name as seen in the image but you will find signals with similar names.
 ![Alt text](images/StateMachine.png "State machine diagram")

+Following snippet is from basicMemory.v, i.e. the verilog containing a basic memory and its initialization.
+The snippet shows the code that we are attempting to run.